cncf/tag-security/assessments/projects/open-telemetry/self-assessment.md

-* Use API tokens and TSl network security encryption to encrypt sensitive information to prevent third parties from querying OpenTelementry telemetry data.
+* Use API tokens and TLS network security encryption to encrypt sensitive information to prevent third parties from querying OpenTelementry telemetry data.
 * Prevent external access to internal resources.
 When running Open Telemetry, there should be no privileged access.